IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 • Acne

-Cyclophosphamide (Cytoxan) is another treatment option that dampens your immune system.
+Doctors sometimes recommend combining cyclophosphamide (Cytoxan) with steroids for people whose IgA nephropathy is progressing rapidly.
 This medication is often used as chemotherapy to treat cancer.
 It also helps treat IgA nephropathy by stopping immune cells from growing and dividing.
-Specifically, cyclophosphamide stops your immune system from making more antibodies that form immune complexes and cause kidney damage.

 3. Diuretics Help Kidneys Release Sodium

-To clear out excess fluid from your body, your doctor may prescribe you a diuretic.
+To clear out excess fluid from your body, your doctor may prescribe a diuretic.
 Also known as water pills, diuretics help your kidneys release sodium to pull more water out of your bloodstream.
-The extra water is excreted from your body as urine.
+The extra water comes out of your body as urine.
 You’ll notice you need to urinate more often when taking a diuretic.

 Not only do these medications help treat swelling caused by IgA nephropathy, they also lower your blood pressure.
-Your doctor will prescribe a diuretic recommended for people whose kidneys don’t work as well as they should.
+If your kidneys don’t work as well as they should, your doctor will prescribe a diuretic.

-4. Cholesterol Medications Prevent Fatty Buildup in Your Blood Vessels
+4. Cholesterol Medications Prevent Fatty Buildup in Blood Vessels

-Your doctor may prescribe you a cholesterol-lowering medication like a statin if your levels are too high.
-Statins work by stopping your liver from making too much cholesterol — they also help your body clear out extra cholesterol in your bloodstream.
+Your doctor may prescribe a cholesterol-lowering medication like a statin if your levels are too high.
+Statins work by stopping your liver from making too much cholesterol.
+They also help your body clear out extra cholesterol in your bloodstream.

 Examples of statins include: